qwaneu/qwaneu.github.io/_drafts/systems-thinking-for-team-growth.md

 ## Diagrams of Effects to make sense of it all

+While teams that aim for Focusing or Delivering tend to be a bit more 'standard', especially with Optimizing teams we see a wider variation of things going on in and around the team, in particular because Optimizing implies changing the organization structure.
+It has much more organizational impact, way beyond the team itself.

 We have been using diagrams of effects for ages to make sense of what is happening, in projects, teams, organizations, and to get insights into what makes a system hard to change.
 It helps us to find better experiments to run and more effective interventions.

-@@explain
+@@explain DoE

 Our source for this technique from Gerald Weinberg, who uses this extensively in his Quality Software Management series.
 There are similar techniques like causal loop diagrams.

-These techniques come from the field of systems thinking.
+> These techniques come from the field of systems thinking.
 We do not try to create a correct or right model of reality nor do we try to design an ideal situation, because that would not be appropriate for complex systems like teams and organizations.
-We use them very much as a collaborative sensemaking technique, to build a shared understanding and to find sensible directions for change. @@Cynefin linkje? ja.
+We use them very much as a collaborative sensemaking technique, to build a shared understanding and to find sensible directions for change. @@Cynefin link

 ## Processing